pnsn/station_metrics/station_metrics/metrics/power_10Hz.md

    input into one hour pieces, and returns power in dB relative to 1 (m/s^2)^2/Hz on its standard octave-fraction period binning.
 Because the input is exactly one hour long, exactly one segment is produced.
-5. Find the period bin whose centre is closest to 0.1 s and report the power in that bin:
+5. Find the period bin whose center is closest to 0.1 s and report the power in that bin:

    power_10Hz = psd_power[argmin(|psd_periods - 0.1|)]